 It is not clear what causes ADHD.
 It may be linked to genes and home or social factors.
 Experts have found that the brains of children with ADHD are different from those of children without ADHD.
 Brain chemicals are also different.

 - Not being able to control behavior (impulsivity)

-- Fails to give close attention to details or makes careless mistakes in schoolwork
+- Doesn't pay attention to details or makes careless mistakes in schoolwork

-- Has difficulty keeping attention during tasks or play
+- Has problems focusing during tasks or play

-- Does not follow through on instructions and fails to finish schoolwork or chores and tasks
+- Doesn't follow through on instructions and doesn't finish schoolwork or chores

 - Has problems organizing tasks and activities

-- Avoids or dislikes tasks that require sustained mental effort (such as schoolwork)
+- Avoids or doesn't like tasks that require mental effort (such as schoolwork)

 - Is easily distracted

 - Leaves their seat when they should stay in their seat